Take a look at our FAQs below to help you better understand how B&Y works

 We are experts in this field and will offer best advice at all times as to what is the most appropriate and cost effective solution to your funding needs.

 Leasing for SME’s has a very similar feel to trade finance in so much as there are only a handful of active lenders in the UK.
-We know all of these lenders and are able to offer you guidance, support and advice when you need to consider leasing for your business.
+We believe we know all of these lenders and are able to offer you guidance, support and advice when you need to consider leasing for your business.

 You may have products that would benefit from being offered to customers wrapped up in an HP agreement, saving your customers’ vital cash-flow.
 You may be looking to buy equipment yourself and want to see what the market has to offer before making a decision on what’s best for you.
 In either scenario, it’s worth picking up the phone or dropping us an email and let us see how we can help.